Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Sanketh Godha

 Understood.
-That’s it for me sir.
+That’s it from me sir.
 Thanks.
 Thanks.

 Ashish Kehair